-Business Law focuses on how the political, social and legal environment affects a firm and its managers.
-This can include legal and regulatory matters impacting trade, acquisitions and mergers; rights and responsibilities of business parties; securities regulation; bankruptcy, insurance, agency, partnership; incorporation and corporate governance; intellectual property; attorney-client relationship; social implications of business policies; environmental protection; and corporate social responsibility.
+Business Law focuses on how the political, social, and legal environment affects a firm and its managers.
+This can include legal and regulatory matters impacting trade, acquisitions, and mergers; rights and responsibilities of business parties; securities regulation; bankruptcy, insurance, agency, and partnership; incorporation and corporate governance; intellectual property; attorney-client relationships; social implications of business policies; environmental protection; and corporate social responsibility.

 Business Management Communication

 Business Communication focuses on how information is conveyed within an organization and the skills required of business leaders to be effective.
 Research and study at the Tepper School includes management communication, consulting, team collaboration, corporate strategies, and the development of problem-solving skills, writing, and presentation strategies.

 Business Technologies explores how organizations build, deploy, and use information systems, networks, and other digital technologies.
 Areas of research and study at the Tepper School include big data, novel applications of software technology, IT management, e-business, and the economics of information systems.

 Economics examines the behavior of markets, economies and their specific components.
 Research and study at the Tepper School includes macroeconomic theory, banking and financial markets, fiscal and monetary policy, public finance, corporate governance, business cycles, labor market dynamics, microeconomic theory, contract theory, and commerce.